MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 Note that this isn't to throw shade at any FRAM-based carts, but for me personally, it's more trouble than it's worth.

-## Trimming the Circuit Board Tabs
+## Board Fitment

-The six tabs on the edges of the boards are included to center the PCB in certain aftermarket shells that don't fit OEM-sized circuit boards nicely.
-If you run into any shells where the tabs cause fitment issues (Kitsch-Bent shells are a bit tight from my testing), you can safely trim off the tabs without affecting performance.
-There is no copper in the tabs, it is only the FR-4 circuit board material, so you can use a file or flush cutters to trim these tabs back.
+The shape of this board was originally meant to mimic original Game Boy circuit boards as closely as possible (v1.1 and earlier).
+Unfortunately, when placed in some aftermarket Game Boy cartridge shells (like those from Cloud Game Store), the circuit board has a lot of freedom to rotate around the main screw hole in the bottom-middle of the cartridge.
+This can cause misalignment when you put it in a Game Boy, which can cause a game to either not load properly (garbled Game Boy logo) or shut off the Game Boy because of a short circuit.
+This isn't *dangerous* or anything, just annoying.

+In order to make the boards fit nicer in any kind of shell, for v1.4 I added extended tabs of circuit board material to the edges of the cartridges to keep it from rotating too much in shells, which was suggested to me by <a href="https://github.com/orangeglo">orangeglo</a>!
+(Thanks!)

+If you're having trouble fitting the circuit board into a shell, because the tabs interfere with the cart edges, you can safely sand or trim them down as there is no copper within the tabs themselves.
+The only shell that appears to require any kind of trimming are Kitsch-Bent shells.

 ## Bill of Materials (BOM)